It goes without saying that every day of every single month of every single year should be dedicated to doing what we can to prevent bullying.

 However, because October is Bullying Prevention Month, it's a good time for us to specifically highlight books that focus on this important and sensitive subject.
 All month long, communities across the country will unite in their efforts to talk about bullying, to inspire others to get involved, and to educate children and adults alike about available anti-bullying resources.

 Though there are dozens of resources available for children and families about this subject, I thought it would be timely to share a few books about bullying that every family should have on their bookshelf.

 Books that every family should read and discuss.
-There's something here for every child; no matter their children's age, there's something that will work for you.
+There's something here for every child; no matter your children's age, there's something that will work for you.

 For younger readers: